d-bl/MAE-gf/docs/roses.md

 ## Ants

 ![Ants][pic-ants]
 Ants came to life as a variation of the Slavic ground.
 The result looks like ants.
-Please note that in some exampels there are no twists between the <span class="stch">cross only</span> and <span class="stch">whole stitch</span> at the pins.
+Please note that in some examples there are no twists between the <span class="stch">cross only</span> and <span class="stch">whole stitch</span> at the pins.

 <p style="clear: both"></p>